Taibah University

-It is worth mentioning that Taibah University (جامعة طيبة) was the first university in Saudi Arabia where Computer Science and Engineering was a standalone college and not a part of engineering or applied sciences programs.
+Taibah University (جامعة طيبة) was the first university in Saudi Arabia where Computer Science and Engineering was a standalone college and not a part of engineering or applied sciences programs and is also the first and only university in Medina that has a college of medicine as of 2026.

 The university has a dedicated College of Islamic Sharia and Law, as well as several other departments that offer courses in Islamic studies and Arabic language.
 In addition, the university has a number of research centers and institutes that focus on Islamic and cultural studies.

 Dr. Nawal al-Rasheed has been the director of Taibah University since November 1st, 2023.

 Academic programs and degrees

 There are 156 academic programs, out of which 94 are graduate programs.
 The seven degrees awarded by Taibah University are Diploma, Associate, Bachelor's, General Diploma, Higher Diploma, Master's, and Doctorate.